-The Company's Financial Assurance Fund is carried at fair value as at December 31, 2021.
-The Company holds no other financial instruments that are carried at fair value in 2021 and 2020.
+The Company's Financial Assurance Fund is carried at fair value as at December 31, 2022.
+The Company holds no other financial instruments that are carried at fair value in 2022 and 2021.
+The Group considers the Financial Assurance Fund as a level 2 fair value financial instrument.

 The fair values were determined in reference to observable market inputs reflecting orderly transactions, i.e., market listings, published broker quotes and transacted deals from similar and comparable assets, adjusted to determine the point within the range that is most representative of the fair value under current market conditions.
-The Group has no non-financial assets or liabilities carried at fair value as at December 31, 2021 and 2020.
+The Group has no non-financial assets or liabilities carried at fair value as at December 31, 2022 and 2021.